-The cost of implementing the proposed rule has been estimated based on historical expenditures by the Service for manatee refuges and sanctuaries established previously.
-The Service expects to spend approximately \$600,000 (2002\$) for posting and signing 15 previously designated manatee protection areas (an average of \$40,000 per area).
-This represents the amount that the Service will pay contractors for creation and installation of manatee refuge signs.
-While the number and location of signs needed to post the Pine Island-Estero Bay manatee refuge is not known, the cost of manufacturing and posting signs to delineate the manatee refuge in this proposed rule is not expected to exceed the amount being spent to post previously designated manatee protection areas (Service 2003a).
-Furthermore, there are unknown additional costs associated with the semi-annual requirement for seasonal conversion (flipping) of regulatory signs as well as routine maintenance of these posts and signs.
-In addition, the Service anticipates that it will spend additional funds for enforcement of a newly designated manatee refuge if a final rule is published.
-These costs, including the cost of fuel, cannot be accurately estimated at this time.
-The costs of enforcement may also include hiring and training new manatee enforcement officers and special agents as well as the associated training, equipment, upkeep, and clerical support (Service 2003b).
+The cost of implementing the rule has been estimated based on historical expenditures by the Service for manatee refuges and sanctuaries established previously.
+Since temporary signage is still in place from the previous emergency refuge in this location, and is still appropriate, we anticipate little or no additional costs for re-establishment of a 120 manatee refuge here.
+The Service will likely spend additional funds for enforcement at the newly designated manatee refuge for 120 days.
+These costs cannot be accurately estimated at this time.
+The costs of enforcement may include hiring and training new law enforcement agents and special agents, and the associated training, equipment, upkeep, and clerical support (Service 2003b).
 Finally, there are some costs for education and outreach to inform the public about this new manatee refuge area.

-While the State of Florida has 12,000 miles of rivers and 3 million acres of lakes, this proposed rule will affect approximately 30 waterway miles.
-The speed restrictions in this proposed rule will cause inconvenience due to added travel time for recreationists and commercial charter boats and fishermen.
-As a result, the proposed rule will impact the quality of waterborne activity experiences for some recreationists and may lead some recreationists to forgo the activity.
-This proposed rule does not prohibit recreationists from participating in any activities.
-Alternative sites are available for all waterborne activities that may be affected by this proposed rule.
+While the State of Florida has 12,000 miles of rivers and 3 million acres of lakes, this rule will affect approximately 30 river miles.
+The speed restrictions in this rule will cause inconvenience due to added travel time for recreationists and commercial charter boats and fishermen.
+As a result, the rule will impact the quality of waterborne activity experiences for some recreationists, and may lead some recreationists to forgo the activity.
+This rule does not prohibit recreationists from participating in any activities.
+Alternative sites are available for all waterborne activities that may be affected by this rule.
 The distance that recreationists may have to travel to reach an undesignated area varies.
 The regulation will likely impact some portion of the charter boat and commercial fishing industries in these areas as well.
 The inconvenience of having to go somewhat slower in some areas may result in changes to commercial and recreational behavior, resulting in some regional economic impacts.
 Given available information, the net economic impact of designating the manatee refuge is not expected to be significant (i.e., an annual economic impact of over \$100 million).
-While the level of economic benefits that may be attributable to the manatee refuge is unknown, these benefits would cause a reduction in the economic impact of the proposed rule.
+While the level of economic benefits that may be attributable to the manatee refuge is unknown, these benefits would cause a reduction in the economic impact of the rule.

 b.
-This rule will not create inconsistencies with other agencies' actions.
 The precedent to establish manatee protection areas has been established primarily by State and local governments in Florida.
 We recognize the important role of State and local partners and continue to support and encourage State and local measures to improve manatee protection.
-We are designating the Pine Island-Estero Bay area, where previously existing State designations have been eliminated, to prevent the taking of one or more manatees in that area.
+We are designating the Pine Island-Estero Bay area, where previously existing State designations have been eliminated, to protect the manatee population in that area.

 c.
-This proposed rule will not materially affect entitlements, grants, user fees, loan programs, or the rights and obligations of their recipients.
-Minimal restriction to existing human uses of the sites would result from this proposed rule.
-No entitlements, grants, user fees, loan programs or effects on the rights and obligations of their recipients are expected to occur.
+This rule will not materially affect entitlements, grants, user fees, loan programs, or the rights and obligations of their recipients.
+Minimal restriction to existing human uses of the sites would result from this rule.
+No entitlements, grants, user fees, loan programs, or effects on the rights and obligations of their recipients are expected to occur.